Nikau Creek

 Nikau Creek flows within the confines of Wainuiomata Regional Park, and into the Wainuiomata River.

 Nikau Creek is a tributary of Wainuiomata River.
-The stream meanders through the next valley beyond Sunny Grove, where Skerretts Creek courses through.
+The creek meanders through the next gully beyond Sunny Grove, where Skerretts Creek courses through.
 Situated within the boundaries of Wainuiomata Regional Park, Nikau Creek descends from an approximate elevation of 141 meters above sea level.
-The Nikau Track runs alongside the creek on level ground, but it later intersects with a largely abandoned trail.
+The Nikau Creek Track runs alongside the creek on level ground, but it later intersects with a largely abandoned trail.
 This path continues to trace the creek until reaching the rear of the valley floor.

-Further up the hill, the creek is lined with nīkau palms, from which it takes its name.
-Interestingly, the main track and its extension (the old track) contain very few of these palms.
-Does this suggest that the valley and creek were named by someone who ventured up the creek beyond the tracks?
-Or could it be that the palms were once visible due to logging operations around 150 years ago, which cleared the area and revealed them?
+Heading uphill from there at the end of the Old Nikau Creek Track, the creek is lined with nīkau palms, which give it its name.
+Interestingly, the main Nikau Track and its old extension contain very few nīkau.
+This raises an intriguing question: was the valley and creek named by someone who ventured farther up the creek beyond the formed tracks?
+Or were the palms more visible in decades past because logging around 150 years ago opened up the area and exposed them?

 Log in with your credentials